Rely on the Wisdom of the Crowd

 So, who has the best track record?
 That’s easy, Bill Miller outperformed his index for 15 years in a row ending in 2005.
 He once said his streak was “an accident of the calendar.
-If the year ended on different months it wouldn’t be there and at some point the mathematics will hit us.
+If the year ended in different months it wouldn’t be there and at some point, the mathematics will hit us.
 We’ve been lucky.
 Well, maybe not 100% luck – maybe 95% luck.”

 What Gets In the Way?

 Now, I’m guessing none of this is a huge surprise to you.
 Nearly everyone I speak to about this topic nods their head in agreement and may even state the words “No one can beat the market” but at some point, usually during the same conversation, they will ask “What do you think about Amazon?” or “Do you think I should buy more stocks today?”

 You see, like most everything else in life, it is ourselves that gets in the way of doing what’s right.
 Call it overthinking or ego or whatever, but it comes from a good desire to do what’s best.